jasminechowdhury/jasminechowdhury.github.io/_posts/What-is-Generative-AI-and-Agentic-AI-+-their-differences-and-their-impact.md

 **Figure 3: Agentic AI in action**
 ![Generative AI in action](/assets/images/agentic-ai-in-action.png)

+- From here, you can see the thought process an Agentic AI model would use to fully fulfill the request of the user.

 ## How does Agentic AI work?
+Agentic AI has also its own process of ensuring the result (output) produced is relevant to the users' needs and meets their request as seen in the diagram below:

 **Figure 4: The process of Agentic AI**

 ## Differences between Generative AI and Agentic AI